Jen Ciesielski Exploring the Towns in Alsace France

 The Start of Dabbling in Jet Lag

-I came back from South America and started living in Strasbourg.
-It was at this time that I realized I needed a flexible job, so I took a position as a project manager.
-I also started this blog, as a hobby.
-I wanted to share my travels and my experiences as an expat, and highlight off-beat destinations that are often overlooked, like the towns in Alsace.
+I came back from South America and moved to Strasbourg.
+It was then that I realized I needed a flexible job, so I took a position as a project manager.

 But blogging as a hobby wasn’t enough, I wanted to do it full-time.
 So, I studied web design and travel writing.
 I also worked on improving my photography skills and filling my camera bag.